SkyLeite/blog/content/blog/understanding-asynchronous-javascript.md

 Great!
 This example works perfectly, but it's not very elegant.
-If we're processing a large file, this operation could take a relatively long time and confuse the end user, since the process will completely freeze until it has the data it needs.
-A common way of adressing this issue is with loading spinners, but due to Javascript's single-threaded nature that's not possible... right?
+If we're processing a large file, this operation could take a relatively long time and confuse the end user, since the process will completely freeze until the file is read.
+A common way of adressing this issue is with loading spinners, but due to Javascript's single-threaded nature that's not possible, as it would require running code simultaneously... right?

 ## What is asynchronous? {#what-is-asynchronous}